mattwach/battery_drainer/README.md

 [falstad model](https://tinyurl.com/22wuu5mp)

-The LIPO drainer is designed to draw nearly zero power (outside of parasitic losses) when it is off, including after the discharging has completed.
+The battery drainer is designed to draw nearly zero power (outside of parasitic losses) when it is off, including after the discharging has completed.
 Thus the user can leave the unit unattended (assuming the needed precautions have been taken) without concern of overdraining.